AitorSantaeugenia/AnotherNetflix/README.md

 > **Note**: This project was originally created in 2018 and has been updated in 2025 for deployment on Vercel.

+> **Disclaimer Notice**: A disclaimer notice appears on first visit to inform users that this is a non-commercial project.
+The notice is stored in localStorage and will only show once.

 A modern Netflix clone built with React, Firebase, and Tailwind CSS.
 This project demonstrates a fully functional streaming platform with user authentication, movie browsing, and personal watchlists.

 ## 🚀 Live Demo